 6 Tips for Safe Remote Computing

-I am writing this in a Starbucks using the 'Google Starbucks' Wi-Fi network.
+I am writing this blog in a Starbucks using their 'Google Starbucks' Wi-Fi network.
 Even though I had to open a web browser and click a button to connect to the Internet, the connection is completely open and unencrypted.
-Anyone else in the caf? could intercept my communications.
+Anyone else in the caf?? could intercept my communications.

 But I'm not concerned and I'm not vulnerable.
 I'm running a VPN client.
 I pay for a service that has points of presence all over the world.
 Once I'm connected to the Internet my VPN client connects to one of those points of presence.
 From that point until I disconnect, the VPN connection acts as a network proxy, encrypting all Internet communications, sending them to the point of presence where they are decrypted and redirected on to their destination.
 Incoming communications work the same, going through the VPN before getting to me.

 Sometimes a VPN is not available.
-In that case, you need to be conscious of what you are doing on the Internet and try, wherever possible, to use SSL, a protocol used by many programs to encrypt communications with a server.
+In that case, you need to be conscious of what you are doing on the Internet and try, wherever possible, to use a Secure Sockets Layer, better known as SSL, a protocol used by many programs to encrypt communications with a server.

-In a web browser, an SSL connection will have an 'https://' prefix rather than 'http://' and you will see a ?lock? icon of some kind near the address, such as this one from Google Chrome:
+In a web browser, an SSL connection will have an 'https://' prefix rather than 'http://' and you will see a ?lock? icon of some kind near the address.

 Facebook is one of the many sites which will only connect now over SSL.
-Through a standard called HSTS (HTTP Strict Transport Security), if you attempt to connect to it through http it will redirect your request to https.
+Through a standard called HTTP Strict Transport Security (HSTS) , if you attempt to connect to it through http, it will redirect your request to https.
 But not everyone does this yet.
 And some protocols, like the classic SMTP, IMAP and POP3 email protocols, don't usually have SSL support.

-There is a problem with the SSL certificate on this web site.
-Specifically, the certificate is 'self-signed' and not issued by a trusted certificate authority, but you will also see such errors if the certificate has expired or been revoked, or any of a number of other errors.
-Before connecting you, current versions of web browsers will display an error message describing the problem.
+There can be problems with the SSL certificate on web sites.
+T certificate can be 'self-signed' and not issued by a trusted certificate authority.
+You can also see errors such as the certificate has expired or been revoked.
+Current versions of web browsers will display an error message describing the problem.
 In such a case, you should almost certainly not connect.

-Modern versions of SSL are actually called TLS (Transport Layer Security) but, as a practical matter, 'SSL' is acceptable for them too.
+Modern versions of SSL are actually called Transport Layer Security (TLS) but, as a practical matter, SSL is acceptable for them too.
 SSL is popular with other programs for encrypted communications, but these are less visible to the end user.